erigontech/erigon/README.md

 - `zkevm.l1-rpc-url`: L1 Ethereum RPC URL.
 - `zkevm.address-sequencer`: The contract address for the sequencer
 - `zkevm.address-zkevm`: The address for the zkevm contract
-- `zkevm.address-admin`: The address for the admin contract
 - `zkevm.address-rollup`: The address for the rollup contract
 - `zkevm.address-ger-manager`: The address for the GER manager contract
 - `zkevm.rpc-ratelimit`: Rate limit for RPC calls.